 The Scripps Oceanography MakerSpace is in the Hydraulics Laboratory.
 It will provide the community with a shared space with traditional tooling, digital design software, rapid prototyping tools, and test facilities with an emphasis on the marine and earth sciences.
 It will serve as an educational space that promotes hands-on creativity and innovation, a collaborative space that fosters communication between diverse groups of people and research disciplines, and a design space for developing the next generation of scientists and engineers.

 This facility will leverage decades of Scripps expertise in earth science and capitalize on the existing unique recharge capabilities already present in the H-Lab (both equipment like wave channels and pressure test vessels, and the technical experience).

 - Support Scripps graduate and undergraduate teaching, mentoring, and self-guided discovery of new technology in a hands-on environment.

 - Provide advanced resources for shared use by Scripps faculty and staff.

 - As part of the UC San Diego Collaboration of Likeminded Learners And Builders (COLLAB) infrastructure, it will foster educational ties between students and faculty at Scripps and the UC San Diego campus.

 Ultimately, the Scripps MakerSpace will foster the training of the next generation of earth scientists and engineers across UC San Diego by supporting individual research, exploratory learning and capstone student projects.

-Direct and 802.11 wireless Ethernet connections are available throughout the lab.
-A machine shop is available for maintenance tasks and research support.
-The lab has a 3,500 lb capacity forklift.
+- Direct and 802.11 wireless Ethernet connections are available throughout the lab

-NOTE: These rates do not include extra service charges such as a crane operator or forklift support, which are $150/hour.
-Please contact us for further information should you require any extra services.
+NOTE: Facility rates do not include extra service charges such as a crane operator or forklift support, which are $150/hour.
+Please contact firstname.lastname@example.org for further information should you require any extra services.